 Solution Capabilities, Features, Enablers, and NFRs

 Capabilities and features are the end-to-end solution services that help achieve user goals.
 Implemented via vertical, end-to-end slices of value, they enable incremental solution development.
 The distinction between capabilities and features is simply that features can be realized by a single ART, while capabilities are realized by multiple ARTs within a Solution Train.
 Both capabilities and features must be completed within a single PI.
 Enablers allow exploration of new capabilities, contribute to solution infrastructure and architecture, and enhance NFRs.
 This triggers early value delivery and helps build robust architecture.

 Solution intent initiates and captures a full view of the solution.
 It also incorporates different aspects that govern value definition, including structural, behavioral, functional, and other views.
 Model-Based Systems Engineering (MBSE) provides an effective way of reasoning about the solution and is an efficient tool to share knowledge.
-SAFe’s fixed-variable solution intent paradigm enables ARTs and Solution Trains to enhance solution intent based on the objective knowledge that emerges over the course of many learning cycles.
+Fixed and variable solution intent enables ARTs and Solution Trains to enhance solution intent based on the objective knowledge that emerges over the course of many learning cycles.

 Customer and Solution Context

 Building an Economically Viable Solution

 Building a complex solution requires informed and effective decision-making.
 The trade-offs of the economic framework help guide solution development.
 In addition, a continuous exploration process that includes learning Milestones, customer feedback loops, and Set-Based Design informs and streamlines the learning process by validating good options and eliminating less practical ones.

 Integrating, Testing, and Releasing

 Solution development is effective only when stakeholders and teams frequently evaluate integrated increments of the entire solution.
-While Solution Demonstration occurs on a fixed PI cadence, all of the activities in the Continuous Delivery Pipeline (Continuous Exploration, Continuous Integration, and Continuous Deployment) work to support the continuous creation of value and Release on Demand.
+While the Solution Demo occurs on a fixed PI cadence, all of the activities in the Continuous Delivery Pipeline work to support the continuous creation of value and Release on Demand.
 To accomplish this objective, development teams continuously enhance their DevOps capabilities as well as integration and testing practices, configuration management, automation, and virtualization.